Refugee crisis in Europe - your questions answered

 Many of the refugees are able to carry little more than the clothes they are wearing on their journeys.
 With European governments struggling to provide adequate support, tens of thousands of people every day are in need of food, shelter, clean water and sanitation.

-What happens when the borders are closed?
+What happens when the borders close?

 More than 57,000 people are stranded in Greece, staying in refugee camps across the country, unable to continue their journey along the ‘Balkan route’.
 This led to over 10,000 refugees being stranded at Idomeni on the Greek-Macedonian border and thousands more at Piraeus Port, near Athens.
 Refugees at these locations have now been moved to refugee centers; refugees and migrants at Piraeus Port were transferred to Trikala, Oinofyta and Skaramangas sites.